Part 5. Protein structure annotation settings

 BLAST

-against local version of
+against the local version of

 Pfam database.

-Amino acid sequence used for query is derived from
+Amino acid sequence used for query is derived from the

-ATOM section of the PDB
+ATOM section of a PDB

 file.
 If significant sequence homology